How to write organized and concise police reports

 This makes it easy to describe the action when it starts.

 After you finish telling the story, you can add all the facts that need to be included in the report not brought out in the story.
-Example:
+Here are facts that can be included, if available:

-Using this process will ensure your report is clear and complete.
+Using this process will ensure your police report is clear and complete.